Salon Cancellation Policies 101

 Why Your Salon Needs a Cancellation Policy

-Outlining your salon’s cancellation policy may not be at the top of your to-do list, but for the sake of your staff and your profits, it should be.
-Here’s why:
+Writing a cancellation policy may not be at the top of your to-do list, but for the sake of your staff and your profits, it should be.
+Here’s why.

-Protect your staff and business from losing money.
+It protects your staff and your business from losing money.

-If a client cancels their appointment last-minute and you have no cancellation policy, then you and your stylist are simply out the money.
-The time and resources you set aside for each guest are valuable.
-A cancellation policy is like a form of insurance that makes sure they don’t go to waste if a client doesn’t show up.
+If a client cancels last-minute and you have no cancellation policy, you and your stylist are simply out the time and the money.
+The hour you set aside for that guest was a real cost.
+A cancellation policy works like insurance so that time doesn’t go to waste.

-According to industry research, 27% of spa booking cancellations happen on the same day as the appointment, and 37% of cancellations occur two days before.
-If guests know they’ll have to face a penalty if they cancel without enough notice, they’ll be more likely to show up.
+Industry research shows 27% of spa booking cancellations happen the same day as the appointment, and 37% happen two days out.
+When guests know a penalty is waiting, they show up, or they cancel early enough for you to rebook the slot.

-A good salon cancellation policy will be detailed and easy for clients to understand.
-When you create yours, make sure you cover all the important areas below.
+A good salon cancellation policy is detailed and easy for clients to understand.
+When you write yours, cover every area below.

 Timeline